-unfortunately, despite the publicity, fossil fuel companies have not deviated from their their preparedness for a lower-carbon economy.
-They found that 'No major oil, gas or coal company is on track to align their business with the Paris climate goal of limiting the global temperature rise to well below 2°C by 2050' (Raval, 2020a).
+In 2021, adherents of shareholder engagement might point to recent climate promises and net zero targets of fossil fuel companies as a demonstration of success.
+But unfortunately, despite the publicity, fossil fuel companies have not deviated from their primary objective-to extract and burn fossil fuels.
+In 2020, the Transition Pathway Initiative assessed 125 oil and gas producers, coal companies, and electricity groups on their preparedness for a lower-carbon economy.
+They found that 'No major oil, gas or coal company is on track to align their business with the Paris climate goal23 of limiting the global temperature rise to well below 2°C by 2050' (Raval, 2020a).
 A similar study of recent net zero announcements can be found in the table across.
 (Source: Oil Change International, 2020.)